compscidr/scholar/README.md

 ## Features
 Working:
-* Parses a user profile by user id
+* Queries and parses a user profile by user id
-* Extracts the publication title and scholar link
+* Extracts the publication title, url, year, number of citations, number of different versions of the same article, and the URL to the citations.
+Still working on getting the excerpt, the URL to versions, and the clusterID.

 TODO:
 * Extracts publication title, most relevant web link, PDF link, number of citations, number of online versions, link to